mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 module load gcc/6.2.0 openmpi/3.0.4
 mpirun -n $SLURM_NTASKS my_program
 ```

-This script requests 2 nodes with 8 cores and 10 GB of memory per node.
+This job requests 2 nodes with 8 cores and 10 GB of memory per node.
 In this case, the total number of cores (saved to `SLURM_NTASKS`) is equal to the number of nodes (saved to `SLURM_NNODES`) times the number of cores per node (saved to `SLURM_NTASKS_PER_NODE`).
 The command `mpirun -n $SLURM_NTASKS` ensures that MPI tasks are distributed to both nodes and each MPI task runs on one core.

 Alternatively, users can specify the number of cores per node using an OpenMPI option like this `mpirun -npernode $SLURM_NTASKS_PER_NODE my_program`.

-If replacing `--ntasks-per-node=8` with `-n 16` in the above job script, the job will still request 16 cores on 2 nodes, but it is not alwyas the case that there are 8 cores per node.
-For example, it may be 7 cores on one node and 9 cores on another, or 1 core on one node and 15 cores on another, etc, depending on the current available resources on the cluster.
+If replacing `--ntasks-per-node=8` with `-n 16` in the above script, the job will request 16 cores on 2 nodes, but it is not alwyas the case that there are 8 cores per node.
+For example, there may be 7 cores on one node and 9 cores on another, or 1 core on one node and 15 cores on another, etc, depending on the current available resources on the cluster.

 ## Determine resources for MPI jobs